borgbackup/borgbackup.github.io/releases/borg-2.0.rst

   displays name, tags, user, host and timestamp separately (so you don't need to put everything into the archive name like when using borg 1.x).

   It's now possible to tag (label) archives.
+There is a special tag for protecting archives against delete/prune/recreate.

   Matching can be done on archive (series) name, tags, user, host and archive ID.